 Even if you do know the law, it may not make sense.
 Age restrictions can sometimes seem arbitrary and fickle, especially when they vary state by state.

-Why Is There a Legal Age?
+Why Is There a Legal Age To Buy a Lighter?

 There are a lot of life milestones that everyone looks forward to your driver’s license eligibility, your right to vote, your first legal drink, and more.
 Not everyone looks forward to turning 18 and buying their first lighter.